parnaljoshi/MENdel/README.md

 # MENdel

-this repository contains python scripts for running MENTHU and Lindel tools via commandline interface, to generate the MENdel output.
+This repository contains python scripts for running MENdel via a commandline interface.
+MENdel is a binary classifier that predicts the occurrence of Microhomology-Mediated End Joining (MMEJ) or 1bp-insertion derived single majority outcomes (SMOs) as a result of targeted DNA double strand break repair (DSBR).
+SMOs are DSBR outcomes where a single sequence is represented at a frequency of 0.50 or higher.
+MENdel combines the MMEJ-deletion predictions of MENTHU (Mann & Martínez-Gálvez et al., *Nucleic Acids Research*, 2019) and the insertion predictions of Lindel (Chen et al., *Nucleic Acids Research*, 2019) to generate SMO predictions.
 MENdel is compatible with Linux, Mac, Windows (using Cygwin), and Windows CMD.
-In order to run MENdel, it is required that the user has MENTHU-command-line and Lindel cloned locally.
+To run MENdel, it is required that the user has MENTHU-command-line and Lindel cloned locally.
 Follow the instructions given below to install each of these tools.

 ```
 mkdir MENdel_root